Braised Pork Belly: Master This Chinese Classic

 Four Regional Approaches, Each With a Purpose

-Cantonese braised pork belly, the most common version in Western Chinese restaurants, uses soy sauce, rock sugar, and aromatics (star anise, cinnamon, ginger).
-The liquid stays relatively thin, and the meat absorbs the savory-sweet profile.
-This version prioritizes the meat’s flavor over sauce consistency.
+Cantonese-style, common in Western Chinese restaurants, leans on soy sauce, rock sugar, and aromatics (star anise, cinnamon, ginger).
+The sauce stays thin, letting the meat’s flavor shine.

 The Technique Most Guides Get Wrong